akumar23/statistical-machine-learning/README.md

 # statistical-machine-learning

 ## Lab 1: Density Estimation and Classification
-Given 2 datasets I had to extract
+This lab was about the naive bayes classifie.
+I was given 2 datasets I had to extract features or averages and standard deviations from those datasets.

 ## Lab 2: K-Means